yuyan-z/fil-rouge/README.md

 Swing\'s JFrame tool, illustrating Petri net simulation with real places, transitions and arcs.

+## PetriNetFigure class:
-\- PetriNetFigure class: contains functions to draw arcs, places, transitions and simulate 2D Petri Net on JFrame.
+It contains functions to draw arcs, places, transitions and simulate 2D Petri Net on JFrame.

+## IArc interface
-\- IArc interface: provides abstract methods to be implemented in Arc, ZeroArc and EmptyArc classes.
+It provides abstract methods to be implemented in Arc, ZeroArc and EmptyArc classes.

+## IPetri interface
-\- IPetri interface: provides methods for to be implemented in PetriNet class.
+It provides methods for to be implemented in PetriNet class.

-To simulate the Petri net and see the result, enter the TestPetriNet class and execute the program.
-We will need to adjust parameter values such as weights, number of tokens, change the arc type, or add more squares, arcs, transitions and so on.

 ## Example
 ![image](https://github.com/yuyan-z/fil-rouge/assets/64955334/e78a91eb-7b7f-4a7d-aa80-bb53036fdc14)